dobsonj/ctf/writeups/2020/rgbctf/too_slow/readme.md

 I probably could have just `nop`d away the call to `getKey()` instead of copying all the instructions to call and return from `win()`.
 Or for that matter, probably could have `nop`d out the inner loop in `getKey()`.
 In any case, this approach worked fine.

-Run it an we get our flag:
+Run it and we get our flag:

 ```
 kali@kali:~/Downloads$ python3 too_slow.py && ./a.out_patched